Nicola Sturgeon to update the country on the coronavirus pandemic in Scotland later today– here's all we know

-The First Minister’s announcement follows the news that yesterday Scotland recorded the highest daily number of coronavirus cases on record.
+The First Minister’s announcement will begin shortly after midday and follows the news that yesterday Scotland recorded the highest daily number of coronavirus cases on record.

-Ms Sturgeon will be joined by Chief Medical Officer Dr Gregor Smith later this afternoon to update Scots on the pandemic.

-Last night, Ms Sturgeon issued a message via the Scottish Government Twitter feed asking for “extra caution” amid the rising case numbers.
+FOLLOW LIVE: Covid Scotland LIVE: Nicola Sturgeon due to give coronavirus briefing as cases reach record levels

+Earlier this week Ms Sturgeon urged Scots to act with care and not become complacent as we see as “steep rise” in cases due to the Delta strain of the virus.
-She said that while we are seeing a “steep rise” as we face the Delta strain of the virus, the good news is that the vaccine is providing a good level of protection.

-She said: “We’re not at this stage seeing a commensurate rise in the number of people in hospital or becoming seriously ill with the virus, but it is important that we are not complacent.”
+She added the good news is that the vaccine is providing a good level of protection, she said: “We’re not at this stage seeing a commensurate rise in the number of people in hospital or becoming seriously ill with the virus, but it is important that we are not complacent.”

 She added that this is because there are still a significant number of people yet to be vaccinated.